Leipzig-Mitte: View

-Subdivisions
+Localities

-In Leipzig, the subdivisions of the boroughs are called Ortsteil.
+In Leipzig, the subdivisions of the boroughs are called Ortsteil (localities).
 In the borough Leipzig-Mitte, there are these 7 Ortsteile:

-The subdivision of Zentrum-Nordwest correlates with the neighbourhood Waldstraßenviertel.
+The locality of Zentrum-Nordwest includes the quarter Waldstraßenviertel.

 Population

 On 30 June 2022, the borough Leipzig-Mitte had a population of 69,214.

 History and urban development

 The development of today's Leipzig began in the area of today's Mitte borough.
-In the Brühl area, there was in the 7th/8th century a slavic settlement, while the urban nucleus was in the area of the German castle (urbs libzi).
+In the Brühl area, there was in the 7th/8th century a Slavic settlement, while the urban nucleus was in the area of the German castle (urbs libzi).
 It was in the area of today's Matthäikirchhof.
 Not far from there, the long-distance trade routes Via regia and Via imperii crossed in the Middle Ages, with the latter still being present in today's street name Reichsstraße.